Oberon00/cpptutorial/intro.rst

 .. [#cppfirst] See :ref:`intro-whycpp` for whether this is a good idea.
 .. [#long-ms-names] Microsoft is infamous for it's long product names.
+.. [#cmdtut] Although I have not read it and it uses PowerShell on Windows instead of the ordinary ``cmd``, http://cli.learncodethehardway.org/book/ made a good first impression on me, if you can find nothing else.